pousse-cafe/pousse-cafe.github.io/documentation.md

 A Domain Process is essentially described by a directed graph where:

-- nodes represent the *Steps* of the process i.e. operations being executed by a message listener when handling a message;
+- nodes represent the *Steps* of the process i.e. the executed message listeners;
-- edges represent a Domain Event being emitted by source node and handled by destination node.
+- edges represent a Domain Event being emitted by a source node (i.e. in the context of the execution of a Message Listener) and handled by a destination node (i.e. another Message Listener).

 Pousse-Café Doc is able to automatically discover the steps of a Domain Process by analyzing all defined message listeners.
 However, to build the edge set, Pousse-Café needs some hints.